PLAN: Downtown

 Gmail / Outlook

-Apple Mail / Hotmail
+Apple Mail / Hotmail / Yahoo

-Subject: Opposition to new PLAN: Downtown Changes
+Subject: Opposition to PLAN: Downtown Zoning Proposal

-Dear Elected Officials, Appointees, and Stakeholders,
+Dear Mayor Wu, Chief Shen, Public Officials, and Stakeholders,

 Sincerely,